amurrell/ProxyLocal/README.md

 💡 You copy the script for your site, adjust your package.json, and then you can `npm run proxy` to work on it.

 1. copy the script to same level as package.json in your project.
-You can rename it something simple like `proxy-up`.
+You can rename it something simple like `proxy-up.sh`.

     ```
     cp ProxyLocal/npm-scripts/npm.proxy-up.local.yoursite.com.sh ~/<your-project-path>/proxy-up.sh